 "You know she's not yours," she'd told him.
 "You can see the hidden deceit in her mother's eyes; feel the buried lies in her touch..."
 And flashes of that dishonesty rattled through his thoughts while the memory of her voice continued to fuel his anger.
 "Take this..."

-He held the tiny vial of vibrant poison in his hands in the hospital room, its consistency dancing to the sweaty wrath of his palms.
+He held the tiny vial of vibrant poison in his hands in the hospital room, its consistency excited by the wrath saturating his sweaty palms.

 "Inject it into her IV; pour it into her water...
 Whatever method makes you happy.
 It's tasteless; untraceable.
 It doesn't even really exist."
-Her wicked smiled poisoned his thoughts as he placed the vial in his hands to carry out an end to her own means.
+Her wicked smile poisoned his thoughts as she placed the vial in his hands to carry out an end to her means.
 "It'll paralyze her just long enough for me to come have one last chat with my beloved big sister...before I let you kill her."
 And he had asked her, "What about the baby?"

-He unscrewed the top of the slender glass container while looming over his wife in the hospital room, extracting the poisoned liquid with a syringe.
+He unscrewed the top of the slender glass container while looming over his wife in the hospital room, extracting the paralyzing liquid with a syringe.

 He hadn't missed his father while he was gone.
 Him being locked away for a brief six months gave his mom her first taste of the freedom a life without him offered.
 And since he'd been back, the boy was just now getting old enough to realize how much happier she'd seemed when the lumbering blowhard wasn't around.
 He'd blatantly told her he wished his father would just leave, but she'd hushed him with a loving embrace and promised things wouldn't always be so bad.